South Boston Massachusetts, USA Travel Guide

 South Boston turns into after dark with diverse entertainment options.

-Several trendy nightclubs and lounges can be found in the Seaport District, offering late-night dancing and DJ sets.
+Several trendy nightclubs and waiting areas are located in the Seaport District, offering late-night dancing and DJ sets.

 Seaport District includes a lot of upscale bars and craft cocktail lounges.
 West Broadway has traditional Irish pubs and sports bars.